rancher/elemental-docs/versioned_docs/version-1.5/networking.md

 Elemental cloud-config support does not include declarative networking at the moment.

-The defaul OS channel shipped with Elemental provides SLE Micro OS images with [NetworkManager](https://networkmanager.dev) which enables DCHP ethernet configuration automatically.
+The default OS channel shipped with Elemental provides SLE Micro OS images with [NetworkManager](https://networkmanager.dev) which enables DHCP ethernet configuration automatically.

 [Elemental cloud-config](cloud-config-reference) allows to create NetworkManager connection profile configuration files in order to customize the host network.